tomarovsky/BuscoClade/README.md

 - **Tool Parameters:**
 This section contains parameters for each tool.
 Key considerations are:

-busco_dataset_path: Download the BUSCO dataset beforehand and specify its path here.
+  - `busco_dataset_path`: Download the BUSCO dataset beforehand and specify its path here.
-busco_params: Use the --offline flag and the --download_path parameter, indicating the path to the busco_downloads/ directory.
+  - `busco_params`: Use the --offline flag and the --download_path parameter, indicating the path to the busco_downloads/ directory.

 - **Directory Structure:**
 Define the structure of directories for output files.
 The default structure is as follows: